chuc92man/docker-stacks/datacube-notebook/README.md

 A few things need to be finished and/or added, in particular:
 - Persistence of user data, including Jupyter Notebooks
 - Use of a ConfigMap for `.datacube.conf`
+- Disable the LoadBalancer service when an Ingress is used instead (service/proxy-public)
-- Automatic Open Data Cube DB initialization and sample product indexing
+- Automatic Open Data Cube DB initialization and sample product indexing (this is a one-off operation that requires documenting and possibly making configuration files/prepare scripts available in the Docker image)
 - Workaround for `nbgitpuller` to pull external references too, e.g. the utils folder under [data_cube_notebooks](https://github.com/ceos-seo/data_cube_notebooks)
 - Production-ready configuration example for PostgreSQL, including persistence/replication
 - Production-ready configuration example for a Dask cluster to scale horizontally